What HAY just published

 Work for HAY or competing brands like Steelcase or Vitra?

-Follow us for a product-by-product analysis of EPD coverage and spec competitiveness to identify which seating families win bids and where gaps may exist.
+Follow us for a product-by-product competitive analysis that reveals which chair families get spec'd and where EPD gaps may impact your bids.

 Competitive snapshot